-For FERS-covered regular employees, the Department was required to make contributions of 11.2 percent (since FY 2005) of basic pay.
-Employees contributed .8 percent of basic pay.
+For FERS-covered regular employees, the Department was required to make contributions of 11.2 percent of basic pay.
+Employees contributed 0.8 percent of basic pay.
 For each fiscal year, OPM calculates the U.S. government's service cost for covered employees.
-For FY 2009, since the U.S. government's estimated service cost exceeds contributions made by employer agencies and covered employees, this plan was not fully funded by the Department and its employees.
-For FY 2009, the Department has recognized an Imputed Cost and an Imputed Financing Source From Cost Absorbed by Others for the difference between the estimated service cost and the contributions made by the Department and its covered employees.
-For FY 2008, this plan was fully funded by the Department and its employees.
+Since the U.S. government's estimated service cost exceeds contributions made by employer agencies and covered employees, this plan was not fully funded by the Department and its employees.
+The Department has recognized an Imputed Cost and an Imputed Financing Source From Cost Absorbed by Others for the difference between the estimated service cost and the contributions made by the Department and its covered employees.